 Day 2: Tokyo

-Our city tour begins at the Imperial Palace and moved onto old town, Asakusa.
+Our city tour begins at the Imperial Palace and moves to the Old Town, Asakusa.
 We’ll also visit Tokyo’s oldest temple, Sensoji.
 At the Meiji Shrine we’ll commune with the deified spirit of the Meiji – he spearheaded Japan’s rapid industrial revolution.

 Day 3: Tokyo